-- 1) All work shall conform to the 2017 edition of the City of Bellevue Utilities Department Engineering Standards. - 2) The Contractor shall use a vacuum street sweeper to remove dust and debris from pavement areas as directed by the Professional Engineer.
-Flushing of streets shall not be permitted without prior City approval. - 3) When work is to occur in easements, the Contractor shall notify the easement grantor and Bellevue Utilities in writing a minimum of 48 hours in advance of beginning work (not including weekends or holidays).
-Failure to notify grantor and Bellevue Utilities will result in a Stop Work Order being posted until the matter is resolved to the satisfaction of Bellevue Utilities.
-A written release from the easement grantor shall be furnished to the Utilities Inspector prior to permit sign-off. - 4) Install flow diversion measures outside of the Critical Root Zone of trees to be protected.
+- 1) All work shall conform to the 2018 edition of the City of Bellevue Utilities Department Engineering Standards. - 2) The Contractor shall use a vacuum street sweeper to remove dust and debris from pavement areas. - 3) When work is to occur in easements, the Contractor shall notify the easement grantor and City's Inspector in writing a minimum of 48 hours in advance of beginning work (not including weekends or holidays).
+Failure to notify grantor and the City's Inspector will result in a Stop Work Order being posted until the matter is resolved to the satisfaction of the Utility.
+A written release from the easement grantor shall be furnished to the City's Inspector prior to permit sign-off. - Install flow diversion measures outside of the Critical Root Zone of trees to be protected.
 At no time shall construction stormwater be directed towards trees to be protected.
-Construction stormwater shall not pond within a tree's critical root zone. - 5) All trenches shall be compacted, and Hot Mix Asphalt in place in paved areas, prior to testing storm lines for acceptance.
+Construction stormwater shall not pond within a tree's critical root zone. - 5) All trenches shall be backfilled. compacted, and pavement in place in paved areas, prior to testing storm pipes for acceptance.